Lillia Turner

-Life and career
+Early life

 Turner was born on 16 March 2009 in London, England.

+Career

 In January 2019, Turner made her acting debut in the BBC soap opera EastEnders as Alyssa, a friend of Bailey Baker (Kara-Leah Fernandes) who is also a member of a children's football team coached by Mick Carter (Danny Dyer) and Mitch Baker (Roger Griffiths), who wants to play up front because she says her grandmother has died.
 She made a further appearance as Alyssa in April, when she is re-introduced as the sister of Brooke (Ria Lopez), a love interest of Bernadette Taylor (Clair Norris).

 In September 2020, Turner returned to EastEnders and was cast in the regular role of Lily Slater, taking over the role from Aine Garvey, who had played the character for five years.
 Her first scenes as Lily aired on 21 September when the character returns alongside her mother, Stacey Slater (Lacey Turner).
 In January 2023, Turner's character was placed at the centre of an adolescent pregnancy storyline when it is revealed that a 12-year-old Lily has become pregnant.
 For her portrayal of Lily, she won the award for Best Young Performer at the 2023 British Soap Awards.
 Later that year, she was nominated in the same category at the Inside Soap Awards and was longlisted for the award for Serial Drama Performance at the 28th National Television Awards.